UK-CRIS hero

 Cohort Builder - You can build and save cohorts based on user-specified inclusion and exclusion criteria, including functions for grouping and sets of criteria.

-Natural Language Processing (NLP) - Akrivia Health’s AI-driven NLP tool allows access to data on demographics, diagnoses, medication, care episodes, appointments, and assessments.
+Natural Language Processing (NLP) - Akrivia Health’s AI-driven NLP tool allows access to data on demographics, diagnoses, medication, psychotherapy, electroconvulsive therapy (ECT), and signs and symptoms.
 The NLP available data is derived from our service users' progress notes and interprets these written notes into easy searchable data removing the need review each entry manually.
 For example, the NLP can make sense of mentions of medication to identify if a patient is currently on a particular medication, was previously on it, or if it was just discussed.

 CRIS Network - It's possible, with permission, to combine our data with that of other Trusts in the CRIS Network in a way that provides a far richer source of information to identify patterns and trends.